FaToSystems/.github/profile/README.md

 <br>

-FaTo Systems develops systems exploring the potential of technology in scientific research and industry, mainly in Physics Simulation Software.
+From physical simulations to business insights — FaTo Systems delivers simulations, data science and AI-driven solutions rooted in scientific rigor.